-While all scenic, some are less-than-wonderful to climb: rotten rock, tedious boulder fields and private land ownership issues make some of the highest peaks a high altitude chore.
+While all scenic, some are less than wonderful to climb.
+Rotten rock, tedious boulder fields, and private land ownership issues make some of the highest peaks at high altitude chore.

 So when it comes to selecting the best 14ers to ascend, the journey is every bit as important as the destination.
-These ten summits vetted by RootsRated.com range from simple hill walks to thrillingly exposed class 4 scrambles, and they embody some of the most enjoyable and challenging mountain adventures in Colorado
+These 10 summits vetted by RootsRated.com range from simple hill walks to thrillingly exposed class 4 scrambles.
+And they embody some of the most enjoyable and challenging mountain adventures in Colorado.

 The rule for 14ers is that peaks must have 300 vertical feet of prominence between neighboring summits.